maciekgolx/MusicVisuals/README.md

 # Instructions
 To operate the programme you simply open it up and can move to different visuals using 1, 2 or 3.
 # How it works
-Visual 1 is accessed by pressing 1
+- Visual 1 is accessed by pressing 1
-Visual 2 is accessed by pressing 2
+- Visual 2 is accessed by pressing 2
-Visual 3 is accessed by pressing 3
+- Visual 3 is accessed by pressing 3
 # What I am most proud of in the assignment
 There is a lot that i am proud of in this project i feel that the spacing of different objects in Visual 1 is perfect as the spacing doesnt collide with anything and makes the screen feel full and exciting.
+###### In Visual 2
-Visual 2 i am proud of the rotations that i have done around the circle.
-Visual 3 i am proud of the guitar itself.
+i am proud of the rotations that i have done around the circle.
+###### In Visual 3
+i am proud of the guitar itself.
+I had to use a vertexes and beginShape() in order to make the guitar work and look good
 # Markdown Tutorial

 This is *emphasis*